 Meet students in the Cultural Foundations of Education and Disability Studies master’s, certificate, and doctoral programs!
 Our students have wide and varied academic interests such as the history of education, intergroup dialogue, critical gender and race studies, student retention, and community engagement.
 Students profiled here are open to being contacted by prospective students to talk about their experiences in the program.

-Areas of Study: Transnational feminism, Critical Race Theory, and Caribbean experiences in mainland US.
+Areas of Study: Transnational Feminism and International student experiences in mainland US.

-Biography: Maria del Mar Aponte Rodriguez (she/her/hers) is the Campus Outreach Manager for Syracuse Abroad and a doctoral student in Cultural Foundations of Education.
-In her position, Maria del Mar strives to create and implement a comprehensive strategy for engaging Syracuse University students in Syracuse Abroad programs and initiatives, with special attention devoted to currently underrepresented groups of students.
+Biography: Maria del Mar Aponte Rodriguez (she/her/hers) is a doctoral student in Cultural Foundations of Education.
 She is originally from San Juan, Puerto Rico and has over 8 years of experience as an international educator, specifically the areas of education abroad, international students, and ESL teaching.
 As an undergraduate, Maria del Mar studied abroad in Cairo, Egypt and studied Arabic at the American University in Cairo.
 She also completed her master’s degrees in International and Comparative Politics, and English as Second Language at Wright State University.
-Her current research focuses on the experiences of Puerto Rican women from the island in mainland US higher education institutions.
+Her current research focuses on the experiences of Saudi Arabian women in mainland US higher education institutions.

-Languages: Fluent in English and Spanish; intermediate in French and Arabic; beginner in Italian.
+Languages: Fluent in English and Spanish, intermediate in French and Arabic, and beginner in Italian.

 Areas of Study: Race & ethnicity, higher education, disability, & educational equity.